 The vision, purpose or kaupapa of the Judith Binney Fellowship and Awards is to support research and writing that will continue to expand our understanding of the history of these islands – in the same spirit of scholarly rigour, courage, imagination and respect that Judith Binney’s historical writing demonstrated over so many years.

-In granting the Fellowship (and any Writing Awards), the Selection Panel will have regard to applicants’ excellence and achievement in historical scholarship – and at the same time give priority to research and writing that breaks new ground, that has an imaginative grasp of historical complexities, or that may be in some sense ‘courageous’ in its purpose.
+In making grants, the Selection Panel will have regard to applicants’ excellence and achievement in historical scholarship – and at the same time give priority to research and writing that breaks new ground, that has an imaginative grasp of historical complexities, or that may be in some sense ‘courageous’ in its purpose.

 It is planned that the Fellowship (and any Awards) will be made at an appropriate level to support work that fulfils these purposes.
 The Fellowship will usually be for a year’s work, although a two-year option may be considered in some cases; a shorter time period may be considered for any Award.
-It is intended that book publication will be the outcome (and some support for publishing costs may be provided).
+It is intended that book publication will be the outcome.

 Judith Binney on History